VSkin

 What is the pattern seed (pattern index)?

 The pattern seed, also called the pattern index or paint seed, is a separate number assigned to each skin when it drops, is unboxed, or comes out of a trade-up.
-It is independent of the float.
-While float controls how worn the skin is, the seed controls how the finish's texture is laid out on the weapon.
+It is independent of the float: where float controls how worn the skin is, the seed decides where the finish texture sits on the weapon and how it is rotated.

 Why do float and seed affect value and rarity?